Decree-Law on the repression of the crimes of banditry and terrorism

-The Decree-Law on the repression of the crimes of banditry and terrorism was a Spanish decree-law promulgated by Francisco Franco on 18 April 1947 during the first Franco regime.
+The Decree-Law on the repression of the crimes of banditry and terrorism, or simply repression of banditry and terrorism was a Spanish decree-law promulgated by Francisco Franco on 18 April 1947 during the first Franco regime.
 It was intended to combat the guerrilla activity of the Maquis, which had increased due to the expectations raised among Republicans that the Allied victory in World War II would bring about the end of General Franco's dictatorship.
 The Decree-Law recapitulated all previous repressive legislation and confirmed the attribution of political crimes to military tribunals.

 In January 1958, the Law of Summary Procedures in Courts-Martial was enacted, "foreign to the legal procedures of a State governed by the rule of law", which established a Special Military Court for Extremist Activities, whose investigating judge was Colonel Enrique Eymar, former president of the Tribunal for the Suppression of Freemasonry and Communism.

 History

 Areas occupied by the Maqui guerrillas.

 The Allies' declarations condemning the Franco regime boosted morale among the Republican opposition.
 In October 1944, clandestine contacts between socialists, anarchists, and republicans led to the creation of the first unitary opposition body within the country, the National Alliance of Democratic Forces.
 Neither the communists nor the Negrinist socialists were members of the Alliance, and the Alliance expressed its willingness to negotiate with the monarchist forces to restore democracy without making the restoration of the Republic a condition.

 Likewise, in 1944, Maqui activity intensified, the most notable event of which was the attempted invasion of the Aran Valley in October 1944 by a contingent of some 6,000 communist guerrillas, which was a resounding failure as they were defeated by the Army and the Civil Guard.